ome/omero-documentation/omero/users/cli/chgrp.rst

 .. note::
     When moving multiple objects in a single command, if one object cannot be moved then the whole command will fail and none of the specified objects will be moved.
-The :option:`chgrp --dry-run` option can be useful as a check before trying to move large numbers of objects.
+The :option:`omero chgrp --dry-run` option can be useful as a check before trying to move large numbers of objects.

 Moving lower level objects